UPDATE as of September 30, 2024:

-On the opposite coast, At-Large Councilmember Nicolas O’Rourke of the City Council of Philadelphia announced similar legislation at a news conference, proposing to prohibit the use of algorithm-driven revenue management tools for rental housing decision making locally.
+Additionally, the City Council of Philadelphia also proposed an ordinance that would prohibit the use of algorithm-driven revenue management tool for rental housing decision making.
 The proposal would further enable the City to file suit on behalf of residents as well as establishing a private right of action with three times the value of actual damages or $2,000 per violation at stake.
 If the City prevails against a housing provider, penalties of up to $2,000 per violation for each day the violation occurs may be imposed.

 Rental housing providers should remain vigilant of ongoing efforts to regulate or ban the use of revenue management tools.
 Efforts are ramping up at the state and local levels, continuing a trend on the heels of efforts to promote pro-consumer competition policy through the federal courts and Congress.